-An adoption of a child from a Hague Adoption Convention allows for relatives adoptions.
-The adoption must proceed under U.S. law in the same way that other adoptions from Convention countries proceed.
-Prospective adoptive parents must still file Form I-800A, Application for Determination of Suitability to Adopt a Child from a Convention Country, with U.S. Citizenship and Immigration Services (USCIS), followed at the appropriate time with Form I-800, Petition to Classify Convention Adoptee as an Immediate Relative.
+An adoption of a child from a Hague Adoption Convention country must proceed under U.S. law in the same way that non-relative adoptions from Convention countries proceed.
+U.S. citizen prospective adoptive parents must still file Form I-800A, Application for Determination of Suitability to Adopt a Child from a Convention Country, with U.S. Citizenship and Immigration Services (USCIS), followed at the appropriate time by the filing of Form I-800, Petition to Classify Convention Adoptee as an Immediate Relative.
 See our web page on the Hague adoption process for more information.
 Prospective adoptive parents should note that a child who is being adopted from a Convention country by a relative must still meet the definition of “child” under section 101(b)(1)(G) of the Immigration and Nationality Act (INA).

-NOTE: Under most circumstances, prospective adoptive parents are not permitted to identify a child in a Convention country for adoption - the foreign country refers prospective adoptive parents to a child (sometimes also called "matching").
-The Convention provides an exception to the prohibition on prior contact between prospective adoptive parents and a child’s parents or legal guardian is generally not permitted in Convention adoptions.
-However, the Convention provides an exception to these rules for adoption within families.
+NOTE: Under most circumstances, prospective adoptive parents are not permitted to identify a child in a Convention country for adoption; the foreign country’s adoption authorities refer prospective adoptive parents to a child (sometimes called "matching").
+The Convention provides an exception to the prohibition on prior contact between prospective adoptive parents and a child’s parents or legal guardian for adoption within families.